capsy14/Coffee-Dates/README.md

 ## Send Email to Your Crush
 ![Send Email Screenshot](https://github.com/capsy14/Koffee-Ka-Chakkar/assets/119877120/64200742-54ab-4727-b6ca-00ceb7088d76.png)
-You can send an email to your crush for Coffee Data.
+Select the time and date.
+You can send an email to your crush for a coffee date.
+The project and room ID will also be sent to your email.
 ## Chat Functionality
 ![Chat Screenshot](https://github.com/capsy14/Koffee-Ka-Chakkar/assets/119877120/77558495-c88f-48a4-8b35-865fdf4fe912.png)
 You can also chat with others.